pradeephubgit/questdb.io/docs/reference/function/date-time.md

 `sysdate()` - returns the timestamp of the host system as a `date` with `millisecond` precision.

-Calculates `UTC date` with millisecond precision using system's real time clock.
+This calculates the `UTC date` with millisecond precision using the system's real time clock.
 The value is affected by discontinuous jumps in the system time (e.g., if the system administrator manually changes the system time).